 Do you have difficulty remembering when to use stationary and when to write stationery?
 Various mnemonic aids have been devised, the simplest of which, I think, is to think of the “ar” in stationary as are, as in “where you are.”
 Or remember that stationery refers to letters and envelopes and the like, and the words for those materials have es but no as.

-11 Responses to “Stationary vs. Stationery”
+11 thoughts on “Stationary vs. Stationery”

 I was taught a brilliant mnemonic for stationary and stationery when I was at school.